MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

   - Low-critical scenarios can also be hosted as separate containers within AKS to drive consistency, provided affinity and anti-affinity requirements are fully considered when collocating containers on nodes.

 - Azure Functions should perform distinct operations that run as fast as possible.
-  - This makes them very flexible and highly-scalable, ensuring they will work well in event-driven workloads with short-lived processes.
+  - This makes them very flexible and highly scalable, ensuring they will work well in event-driven workloads with short-lived processes.

 - Use the Premium Function Linux hosting plan to maximize reliability and performance while maintaining the serverless promise.